Assassin's Creed (video game): Critical reception

-Assassin's Creed received "generally favorable" reviews from critics according to Metacritic, a review aggregator.
+Assassin's Creed received "generally favorable" reviews from critics according to review aggregator website Metacritic.
 Famitsu awarded the Xbox 360 version of Assassin's Creed a 36 (9, 9, 9, 9) and the PlayStation 3 version a 37 (10, 8, 9, 10) out of 40, positively citing the story, presentation, and acrobatics, while criticizing the one-button combat, map layout, and camera problems.
 Game Informer awarded Assassin's Creed a 9.5 out of 10, praising the control scheme, replay value, and intriguing story, and expressing frustration over the repetitive information gathering missions.
 On The Hotlist on ESPNews, ESPN's Aaron Boulding called the game's concept of social stealth "fairly original" and added: "Visually, the developers nailed it."
 GameTrailers praised the story (giving a 9.7 score to its story), and also cited repetitive gameplay and bad AI as somewhat stifling its potential.
-It wrote that "Assassins Creed is one of those games that breaks new ground yet fails in nailing some fundamentals."
+It wrote that "Assassin's Creed is one of those games that breaks new ground yet fails in nailing some fundamentals."
 The game also received a 10 out of 10 from GamesRadar, as well as from PlayStation: The Official Magazine.
 According to GamePro, it is one of the "finest gaming experiences ever created" if one is willing to be patient due to the lack of fast-paced action.
 Kevin VanOrd of GameSpot gave it a 9 out of 10, stating that "the greatest joy comes from the smallest details, and for every nerve-racking battle, there's a quiet moment that cuts to the game's heart and soul."

 While still awarding the game decent scores, several publications cited a number of significant shortcomings.
-Michael Donahoe of 1Up.com gave it a B- for the story concept but felt more could have been done, writing "it's apparent that these grandiose ideas may have been a little too much to master the first go-round. ... at least the groundwork is laid for a killer sequel."
+Michael Donahoe of 1Up.com gave it a B− for the story concept but felt more could have been done, writing "it's apparent that these grandiose ideas may have been a little too much to master the first go-round. ... at least the groundwork is laid for a killer sequel."
 Eurogamer stated that the gameplay "never evolves and ultimately becomes a bit boring, and quite amazingly repetitive."
 Hyper's Darren Wells commended the game for its "great story, great graphics and intuitive controls".
 At the same time, he criticised it for "some missions that don't feel right on the PC and its loopy menu system."
 Hilary Goldstein of IGN gave the game a 7.5/10 ("Good"), stating that "a bad story, repetitive gameplay elements, and poor AI lead to the downfall of one of the more promising games in recent memory."
 Conversely, he complimented the combat animations and the climbing mechanic, and admired how accurately Ubisoft depicted the major cities of Jerusalem, Acre, and Damascus to their real-life counterparts.
 In Andrew P.'s mixed review for Electronic Gaming Monthly, he wrote that the game features "a challenging parkour path of escape", and while intriguing, it is "an incomplete template based on multiple other games".